 Jump to:

-- Ingredients
+- Ingredients needed

-- Optional Add In's and Variations
+- Optional add-ins and variations

 - What are the best eggs to buy?

-- FAQ and Troubleshooting
+- FAQ and troubleshooting

 - Other recipes for on-the-go:

-- Healthy Egg Bites
+- Vegetarian Egg Bites

 - Danika Vanderpyl, C.H.N